 – Bottom line from this Blogger:

-Alaska is the premier Seattle airline and their focus must now shift to SFO, LAX and the East Coast (Boston, NYC, Washington, D. C., Ft.
+Alaska is the premier Seattle airline and their focus must now shift to SFO, LAX and the East Coast (Boston, NYC, Washington, D. C. and Ft.
 Lauderdale).

-Virgin America’s huge hub, San Francisco, is continually ranked as the worst on-time hub in the U. S. due to the close proximity of runways, which will certainly affect the merged Alaska Air’s on-time performance, which usually is in the top 2-3 spots annually.
+San Francisco is continually ranked as the worst on-time hub in the U. S. due to the close proximity of runways, which will certainly affect the merged Alaska Air’s on-time performance, which usually is in the top 2-3 spots annually.

 Delta has made Seattle their West Coast International Gateway and heavily invested in the fabric of the Puget Sound region.
 I look for Delta to make further inroads to dominate at Sea-Tac.